ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Please contact the instructor by the add/drop deadline 2024-09-16 if you do not have access to the minimum technology recommended.
 The instructor will make arrangements for accommodating students who contact the instructor before this date.
 Failure to do so may result in a zero in any assessment that depends on the minimum technology.

+## Lecture Participation

+A working smartphone, tablet, or laptop computer with an up-to-date web browser and working Wi-Fi.

 # Remote Delivery Considerations

 ## Hybrid Synchronous Delivery

-Unless otherwise stated by an instructor, **this course requires attendance in-person or via Zoom during the scheduled lectures** All labs require in-person attendance.
-Some lectures also require in-person attendance, such as exam days, guest lectures, student presentations, and all labs.
+This course requires **live attendance** in-person.
+All labs, all exams, all presentations, and some lectures require in-person attendance.

-* **Some Lectures** will be given in **hybrid** format.
-The lecture will be given in the lecture room on campus.
-At the same time, the lecture will also be streamed via Zoom and a recording of the lecture content will be made.
+* **Some Lectures** will be available in **hybrid synchronous** format.
+All lectures will be given in the lecture room on campus.
+At the same time, some lecture will also be streamed via Zoom and a recording of the lecture content will be made.
     * Zoom access is provided as a convenience only.
     * Zoom access is provided on a best-effort basis.
-    * Students are expected to attend during the lecture either on Zoom or in-person.
+    * Students are expected to attend **during the lecture** either on Zoom or in-person.
-    * **Presentations and Guest Lectures** will be given **in-person only.**
     * Zoom access may be cancelled at any time.
     * You must be **available** to attend lectures in person.
         * You must be in Edmonton.
         * You must not have a scheduling conflict with this course.
         * Scheduling conflicts and travel **will not** be accommodated.
-* **Labs** must be attended **in-person**.
+* **Labs** must be attended **in-person only**.
-* **Exams** must be taken **in-person**.
+* **Exams** must be taken **in-person only**.
 They will not be online.
 You must bring your Student ID (One Card).
-* **Scheduled office hours** will be available **in-person**.
+* **Presentations and Guest Lectures** will be given **in-person only**.

 ## Technology Requirements